bastean/codexgo/README.md

     - Features (Gherkin)
       - Acceptance Tests

+## Workflow

+### Idea

+The system allows users to register a new account, log in and update their data or permanently delete their account, as well as verify it through a link sent to their email.

+### Functionality

+It is a monolith where CRUD operations can be performed from different presentations to the same database, this allows us to manage users from the different presentations available, in addition to having a messaging system that allows to communicate the events occurred, thus avoiding a coupling to the source of the same.

 ### Folders

 1. `pkg/context/(modules)`

-   - It is the logical core that contains all the necessary functionalities that are independent of any **presentation**.
+   - It is the logical core that contains all the necessary functionalities that are agnostic of any **presentation**.

 2. `internal/pkg/service`